 The Interprofessional Healthcare Research Interest Group works closely with the UConn Committee on Interprofessional Excellence in Healthcare (CIPEH).
 CIPEH focuses its efforts on developing the educational resources for interprofessional care available at UConn, while the IPH RIG primarily focuses on developing research programs that evaluate the effects of interprofessional care on patient outcomes and wellbeing.
 More information about CIPEH can be found on its website here.

-Interprofessional Healthcare Research Resources
+Interprofessional Healthcare RIG Resources

 Author: Bridges D.R., Davidson R.A., Odegard P.S., Maki I.V., and Tomkowiak J.